vchoutas/smplx/README.md

 SMPL-X is defined by a function M(θ, β, ψ), where θ is the pose parameters, β the shape parameters and ψ the facial expression parameters.

+## News

+- 20 August 2020: The full shape and expression space of SMPL-X are now available.

 ## Installation